prgreen/prgreen.github.io/source/_posts/2013-09-12-speech-is-slowly-becoming-an-obsolete-emergency-only-communication-protocol.markdown

 - People in companies preferring to communicate via a collaborative textual chat, rather than speaking, sometimes with people a few feet away.

-- Young people who have no idea how to express themselves with words, people interviewed by television stumbling constantly for words, etc. ; when in the good old times, it seems people were generaly more articulate and confident speakers.
+- Young people who have no idea how to express themselves with words, people interviewed by television stumbling constantly for words, etc. ; when in the good old times, it seems people were generally more articulate and confident speakers.

 People don't like to speak anymore?
 We can try to understand the reasons why.